reown-com/appkit/readme.md

 ## Quick Start

-During alpha release cycle we are focusing on providing best experience for connecting your react dapps with ethereum (evm) compatible chains, however expect support for more frameworks like Vue and chains like Solana to follow soon.
+During the alpha release cycle, we focused on providing the best experience for connecting your react dapps with Ethereum (evm) compatible chains.
+Expect support for more frameworks like Vue and chains like Solana to follow soon.

 ### 1. Install web3modal and wagmi packages